-CAPEXinsights makes it easy for portfolio managers to run portfolios over more than one financial year.
-This allows managers to pre-populate future years’ portfolios with known projects in network and site master plans, taking asset lifespans into account and booking in replacement projects years in advance.
+This makes it easy for portfolio managers to run portfolios over more than one financial year.
+It allows managers to pre-populate future years' portfolios with known projects in network and site master plans, taking asset lifespans into account and booking in replacement projects years in advance.

 - Communicate master plan updates